 Renowned legal scholar Peter Tillers has announced his retirement, culminating a 27-year career at Cardozo School of Law.

 Professor Tillers was an editor of Law, Probability & Risk and a former chairman and secretary of the Section on Evidence at the Association of American Law Schools.
-While teaching evidence at Cardozo, he organized major conferences in dozens of areas of legal scholarship, as well as traveling and lecturing around the world in the United Kingdom, Canada, Italy, Germany, China, and elsewhere.
+While teaching evidence at Cardozo, he organized major conferences and traveled and lectured in the United Kingdom, Canada, Italy, Germany, China, and elsewhere.

 “Peter's scholarship demonstrated a depth and dedication that few can achieve,” said Dean Matthew Diller.
 “During its early years, he helped Cardozo develop a reputation for serious scholarly pursuits.
 As a teacher and a member of the Cardozo community, he will be missed.”

-Born in Riga, Latvia in 1943, Professor Tillers’ family was forced to flee during World War II, and he arrived in the United States in 1950.
-He went on to receive his bachelor’s degree from Yale and a J.D. and LL.M. from Harvard School of Law.
+Born in Riga, Latvia in 1943, Professor Tillers’ family was forced to flee during World War II, arriving in the United States in 1950.
+He went on to receive his bachelor’s degree from Yale and a J.D. and LL.M. from Harvard Law.
 He maintained ties to Latvia throughout his career, serving as legal adviser for the Latvian mission to the United Nations during the 48th session of the General Assembly.

 “Twenty-five years ago I recommended Peter Tillers to the Dean as an outstanding scholar who would enhance Cardozo Law School's intellectual reputation,” said Hon.
 Jack B. Weinstein, U.S. District Court for the Eastern District of New York, and a former Cardozo Board of Overseers member.
 “Over the years he has become one of academia's leaders in the field of evidence, particularly in probability.
 So impressed was I with his work that I invited him to join as a co-author in the Tenth Edition of a leading casebook on evidence.”